YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ( model, setStorage model )
 ```

-We're going to need a helper function of a specific type to save the model to local storage in multiple places in our `update`.
-Because the `update` type always expects a tuple with a Model and command message returned, we need our helper to take the Model as an argument and return the same type tuple.
-We'll understand how this fits in a little more in a moment:
+We need a helper function of a specific type to save the model to local storage in multiple places in our `update`.
+Because the `update` type always expects a tuple with a model and command message returned, we need our helper to take the model as an argument and return the same type of tuple.
+We'll understand how this fits in a little more in a moment.

 ```js
 -- Messages